Classroom Connections

 Date and Location

-This popular professional development event for Granite State teachers was held on May 7, 2025 at The Grappone Conference in Concord, NH.
-Directions here.
+This popular professional development event for Granite State teachers was held on May 6, 2026 at The Grappone Conference Center in Concord, NH.

 We are grateful to all of our Sponsors who support Granite State teachers through Classroom Connections.